LangUMS/langums/README.md

 #### Can you stop the compiler from replacing the existing triggers in the map?

 Yes.
 Use the `--preserve-triggers` option.

-Make sure your existing triggers don't mess with Player 8's stuff.
+#### How do you change which player owns the main triggers?

+With the `--main-triggers-owner` command-line option.

+#### How do you change which player's death counts are used for storage?

+Use the `--death-counts-owner` command-line option.

 #### The compiler emits way more triggers than I'd like.
 What can I do?